penglezos/lineageos.penglezos.dev/docs/devices/raphael/index.md

 [Installation](../raphael/installation.md)
 [Update to a newer build of the same LineageOS version](../raphael/update.md) [Upgrade to a higher version of LineageOS (e.g. lineage-20 -> lineage-21)](../raphael/upgrade.md)

+## Special boot modes
+* **Recovery**: With the device powered off, hold `Volume Up + Power`.
+Keep holding both buttons until the “MI” logo appears on the screen, then release.
+* **Fastboot**: With the device powered off, hold `Volume Down + Power`.
+Keep holding both buttons until the word “FASTBOOT” appears on the screen, then release.